92GC/sui-twap-oracle/README.md

 # Sui Crankless Time Weighted Average Price (TWAP) oracle

+## License
+Licensed under the Business Source License (BSL) 1.1 for non-commercial use only; see the LICENSE file for details.

 ## How to use
 Full logic is available in ./oracle.move.
 For full test suite see ./oracle-tests/